JetBrains/kotlin-web-site/docs/topics/js/js-react.md

        var videos: List<Video>
    }
    ```
-   The [external](js-interop.md#external-modifier) modifier tells the compiler that the interface implementation is provided
+   The [external](js-interop.md#external-modifier) modifier tells the compiler that the interface's implementation is provided
    externally, so it doesn't try to generate JavaScript code from the declaration.

-2. Adjust the class definition of `VideoList` to make use of those props, which are passed into the `FC` block as a parameter:
+2. Adjust the class definition of `VideoList` to make use of the props that are passed into the `FC` block as a parameter:

    ```kotlin
    val VideoList = FC<VideoListProps> { props ->